lee-zhg/watson-chatbot-pre-post-webhook/README.md

 ### Step 5.3 - Chat in Chinese

 As promised at the begining of the section, You can port an existing chatbot to another language in no time.
-You have done that for chatbot `photo-shop`.
+You have done that for chatbot `photo-shop-<your initial>`.

 To verify,